USC proposes $215M settlement in alleged gynecologist abuse

 "By doing so, we hope that we can help our community move collectively toward reconciliation," Austin said.
 "I regret that any student ever felt uncomfortable, unsafe, or mistreated in any way as a result of the actions of a university employee."

-According to the statement, all former students who received health service from Tyndall will receive $2,500.
+According to the statement, each former student who received health services from Tyndall will receive $2,500.
 Those who are willing to provide further details about their experience may be eligible for up to $250,000 in additional compensation.

+Tyndall, who denies the allegations, has not been charged with a crime.

+He spent about three decades as a USC staff gynecologist before retiring last year after a USC investigation concluded there was evidence he sexually harassed students during physical examinations.